 - Q4.
 How to overcome the challenge of not having input documentation for testing?

 - Q5.
-How to get maximum productivity from offshore team?
+How to get maximum productivity from an offshore team?

 - Q6.
 What are the Roles and Responsibilities of an onsite coordinator?
 Does he/she test too?